-It follows from the basic rules set out above that tax is minimised if spouses equalise, as far as possible, their income so that personal allowances, SA and DA are fully utilised and higher/additional rates of tax are minimised.
+However tax can be minimised if spouses equalise, as far as possible, their income so that personal allowances, savings allowance (SA) and dividend allowance (DA) are fully utilised and higher/additional rates of tax are minimised.

-In 2018/19 Ian and Angela have savings income of £50,000, dividend income of £50,000 and no other income.
-If this is split equally between them, the total tax bill for the couple is £8,335.
-If only one spouse has income of £100,000 and the other has nothing, the total tax bill leaps to £23,860 - an additional £15,525!
+In 2019/20 Ian and Angela have savings income of \pounds 50,000, dividend income of \pounds 50,000 and no other income.
+If this is split equally between them, the total tax bill for the couple is \pounds 6,250.
+If only one spouse has an income of \pounds 100,000 and the other has nothing, the total tax bill leaps to \pounds 22,000 - an additional \pounds 15,750!